microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 ### Step 1: Prepare the Customized Operator Class

 nn-Meter provide API for users to customize their own operator.
-In nn-Meter, each operator is implemented by inheriting a base class named `nn_meter.builder.nn_generator.tf_networks.BaseOperator`.
+In nn-Meter, each operator is implemented by inheriting a base class named `nn_meter.builder.nn_generator.BaseOperator`.
 The class has two input parameters, including `input_shape` and `config`. `input_shape` is a list showing the dimension of the input tensor (the batch dimension should not be included), and `config` can be used to feed configuration params for the operator.
 There are following methods in this base class:

 - `get_model`: Return the model function of the operator.
 Users need to modify this **all the time**.